-Best 5 Flavor Pound Cake Recipe with 5 Flavor Butter Glaze is flavorful, soft textured, moist, and finished with 5 Flavor Butter Glaze.
+Best 5 Flavor Pound Cake Recipe has a wonderful 5 Flavor Butter Glaze.
+It’s flavorful, soft textured, moist, and finished with 5 Flavor Butter Glaze.
 It’s a simple Southern dessert that’s perfect for any occasion.

 First of all, baking this cake will make your house smell amazing!!
 I mean, not just amazing, but A M A Z I N G!!!!!

 Is there really anything better than the crusty top of a pound cake?
 Seriously.
 Divine!

 I have many Pound Cake recipes, here are some of them Whipping Cream Pound Cake Recipe, Cream Cheese Pound Cake, Sour Cream Pound Cake, Greek Yogurt Pound Cake, Chocolate Pound Cake, Blue Ribbon Pound Cake and the list goes on and on.

 BEST 5 FLAVOR POUND CAKE RECIPE

 Astonishingly, I’ve had over 40 pound cake recipes on my site and just now adding this delectable classic to the list!
 The Sour Cream Pound Cake was the first pound cake I ever made when I was a teenager.
 Furthermore, I was obsessed with pound cakes from that time on.
 A neighbor of ours always brought us this Five Flavor Pound Cake at Christmas.
 After she gave me the recipe, I really thought I was doing something grand making a cake that had FIVE different flavors in it!

 This buttery cake is great with fresh fruit, fruit sauce, cool whip, caramel, chocolate, or plain.
 It’s very versatile; this is one reason I like it for potlucks and parties.
 You can serve a Pound Cake Bar with various toppings and everyone will be happy!